dpodz/shopify-api/README.md

 ### Setup
 1. Clone the repository and navigate to it
 2. Run `bundle install` to install gems and dependencies
-3. Run `rails db:migrate` to initialize the database
+3. Run `rails db:migrate` and `rails db:test:prepare` to initialize the database
+4. Delete the file `config/credentials.yml.enc`
+5. Regenerate credentials with `EDITOR=vim rails credentials:edit`
-4. Run `bundle exec rspec` to run tests, ensuring that everything is setup correctly
+6. Run `bundle exec rspec` to run tests to ensure everything is set up
-5. Start the server with `rails s`
+7. Start the server with `rails s`

 ### Example Usage
 1. Start up your HTTP client (e.g. [httpie](https://httpie.org/))